math-alec/math-alec.github.io/_pages/about.md

 I am a PhD student working under the supervision of [Dr. Michael Brannan](https://www.math.uwaterloo.ca/~m2branna/) in the Pure Mathematics department at the University of Waterloo.

+I am interested in operator algebras, quantum information theory, and the interactions between these fields.